Back to all articles

 Step 4: Pay the debt if you decide to settle

-Once you have a written agreement for deletion or update, make the payment.
-Then follow up in writing within 30 days to confirm the collection has been removed from your credit reports.
+Once you have a written agreement covering deletion or an update to the account, make the payment.
+Then follow up in writing within 30 days to confirm the collection has actually been removed from your credit reports, rather than assuming the agreement was honored automatically.

 Step 5: Monitor and follow up

-Check your credit reports again after 30-45 days.
-If the item still appears, send a follow-up dispute with the new evidence (settlement letter or pay-for-delete confirmation).
-You can also file a complaint with the Consumer Financial Protection Bureau if the bureaus or collector do not follow the rules.
+Check your credit reports again about a month later.
+If the item still appears, send a follow-up dispute with the new evidence, such as your settlement letter or pay-for-delete confirmation.
+You can also file a complaint with the Consumer Financial Protection Bureau if the bureaus or the collector are not following the rules.

 Ready to take action?